DataDog/documentation/content/en/account_management/plan_and_usage/cost_details.md

 ### Cost Summary (sub-organization)

-<div class="alert alert-warning">This feature is in preview.
+<div class="alert alert-warning">This feature is in limited availability.
 To request access and confirm your organization meets the feature criteria, contact your account representative or <a href="https://docs.datadoghq.com/help/">Customer Support</a>.</div>

 As a sub-organization, you can view the costs for your organization only.
 This restriction allows for more distributed ownership and removes the need to grant broader Admin permissions to the parent organization.